 It’s best approached from A1, Jiaokou metro station, line 5.

-The modern-day market is comprised of eight sections.
+The flower market in China is comprised of eight sections.

 Trimmed trees and shrubs